Climate sensitivity: Sensitivity to nature of forcing

 Different forcing agents, such as greenhouse gases and aerosols, can be compared using their radiative forcing, the initial radiative imbalance averaged over the entire globe.
 Climate sensitivity is the amount of warming per radiative forcing.
-To a first approximation, the cause of the radiative imbalance does not matter whether it is greenhouse gases or something else.
-However, radiative forcing from sources other than CO_{2} can cause a somewhat larger or smaller surface warming than a similar radiative forcing from CO_{2}.
+To a first approximation, the cause of the radiative imbalance does not matter.
+However, radiative forcing from sources other than CO_{2} can cause slightly more or less surface warming than the same averaged forcing from CO_{2}.
 The amount of feedback varies mainly because the forcings are not uniformly distributed over the globe.
-Forcings that initially warm the Northern Hemisphere, land, or polar regions are more strongly systematically effective at changing temperatures than an equivalent forcing from CO_{2}, which is more uniformly distributed over the globe.
-That is because those regions have more self-reinforcing feedbacks, such as the ice–albedo feedback.
+Forcings that initially warm the Northern Hemisphere, land, or polar regions generate more self-reinforcing feedbacks (such as the ice-albedo feedback) than an equivalent forcing from CO_{2}, which is more uniformly distributed over the globe.
+This gives rise to more overall warming.
 Several studies indicate that human-emitted aerosols are more effective than CO_{2} at changing global temperatures, and volcanic forcing is less effective.
-When climate sensitivity to CO_{2} forcing is estimated by using historical temperature and forcing (caused by a mix of aerosols and greenhouse gases), and that effect is not taken into account, climate sensitivity is underestimated.
+When climate sensitivity to CO_{2} forcing is estimated using historical temperature and forcing (caused by a mix of aerosols and greenhouse gases), and that effect is not taken into account, climate sensitivity is underestimated.